westonstearns/courses-googlevis-weston/chapter1.md

 Time to start the magic!
 In the next exercises, you will be introduced to the [`googleVis`](http://www.rdocumentation.org/packages/googleVis) package.
 This package provides an interface between R and the [Google Chart Tools](https://developers.google.com/chart/).
 As with every package, `googleVis` give you access to various functions.
 Here they will allow you to visualize data with the Google Chart Tools without uploading your data to Google.

-For this demo chapter, you will need to create your first motion chart.
+For this exercise, you will need to create your first motion chart.
 A motion chart is a dynamic chart that will allow you to explore several indicators over time.
 To create a motion chart with the [`googleVis`](http://www.rdocumentation.org/packages/googleVis) package, you will need to use the [`gvisMotionChart()`](http://www.rdocumentation.org/packages/googleVis) function (what's in a name?).
 The beauty of this function is in its simplicity to use, and the huge range of tweaks you can do to prettify your graph.

 The `gvisMotionChart()` function in its simplest form takes 3 arguments.
 The first argument you need to provide is your data frame `development_final`.
 Next, you assign the subject to be analyzed to the `idvar` argument, and to the `timevar` argument the column name that contains the time dimension data.
 Et voila, your first motion chart with `googleVis` is ready!

 *** =instructions
-- To make sure the graph is not too busy, you will work with a subset of only a few countries.
-These countries are stored in the variable `selection`.
-Take a subset from `dataframe_final` with only the countries from `selection` and name this dataset `development_motion`
 - Use the `gvisMotionChart()` function to create an interactive motion chart with R. Assign the output to `my_motion_graph`.
-- What are the column names you need to provide to the `idvar` and `timevar` if you know that the Hans Rosling moving bubbles represent countries, and their movement is based on the date?
+What column names do you need to provide to the `idvar` and `timevar` if you know that the Hans Rosling moving bubbles represent countries, and their movement is based on the date?
 - Use the [`plot()`](http://www.rdocumentation.org/packages/Rssa/functions/plot) function to visualize your first motion graph.

 *** =hint